Olive-blockchain/Olive-network.github.io/collections/_posts/2021-06-15-common-misconceptions-vol-1.md

 ---

-**Is Bram okay?**
+**Is jeffrey okay?**

-Bram is very open about his neurodivergence and being "on the spectrum", and aspects of that will result in behavioral tics that otherwise might seem out of place to a neurotypical person.
-Fact of the matter is, people like Bram simply communicate and interact with others a bit differently from you or I... so please stop accusing him of being on drugs just because he blinks more than you do, or stares off into space while formulating an answer.
+jeffrey is very open about his neurodivergence and being "on the spectrum", and aspects of that will result in behavioral tics that otherwise might seem out of place to a neurotypical person.
+Fact of the matter is, people like jeffrey simply communicate and interact with others a bit differently from you or I... so please stop accusing him of being on drugs just because he blinks more than you do, or stares off into space while formulating an answer.

-There are far more people out there who are much more self-conscious about being on the spectrum than Bram is.
+There are far more people out there who are much more self-conscious about being on the spectrum than jeffrey is.
 When they see people react like this to his mannerisms, it undoes the work people like him do who openly embrace it, and can make those people feel insecure and self-conscious about themselves and their ability to "fit in" to the incorrect expectations these kinds of comments set.

 ---